Opening Hours

 BOOK NOWGET DIRECTIONs

-Sports & Spinal works closely with General Practitioners, Specialists, and other allied health professionals to plan and manage your treatment.
+Sports & Spinal Physiotherapists work closely with General Practitioners, Specialists and other allied health professionals to ensure coordinated care and appropriate progression through each stage of recovery.

-North Lakes Sports & Spinal is NDIS registered and accepts Medicare rebates and HICAPS health fund claims.
-EFTPOS and credit card facilities are also available for payment.
+Sports & Spinal Morayfield is NDIS registered and supports Medicare referrals, WorkCover claims and private health rebates via HICAPS.
+EFTPOS and credit card facilities are available onsite.

 Back pain is ranked globally as the leading cause of disability.
 It is estimated that 70-90% of people will suffer from back pain at some stage in their lives.